KooQix/storage-statured-alert/README.md

 # Description

 Given directories of disks, check the usage.
-If above threshold, use send-mail app to alert of the usage
+If above threshold, send an email, using own API to alert of the low disk space.

 List all available disks